 Today, Southall is a diverse, largely South Asian community, with railway station signs in both English and Gurmukhi.
 The church and almshouses are still standing today, a permanent reminder of Deloitte’s commitment to his community.

-The community-minded spirit of William Welch Deloitte is embedded in Deloitte as an organization today.
+The community-minded spirit of William Welch Deloitte is embedded in Deloitte as an organisation today.
 Deloitte US has recently contributed to the emergency shelters of Chicago's La Casa Norte for homeless youth and single-parent families.
 Each November, as part of Deloitte’s network-wide initiative Impact Day, more than 4,000 Deloitte Australia volunteers improve their communities by helping the Salvation Army, supporting children in need, and working at schools and animal shelters.

 Deloitte’s WorldClass ambition is to support 50 million people by 2030.
 “The world is on the brink of a seismic shift with the emergence of the Industry 4.0 wave, and to thrive in it, we must work together so that no one is left behind,” Deloitte Global CEO Emeritus Punit Renjen said in 2019.
 “There is a tremendous opportunity to make a meaningful impact and create pathways for migrants and children of all ages to fulfil their aspirations.”